 8. Nursing bras.
 Eventually, whatever your wearing will get too tight.
 In my 3rd trimester, I purchased these cheap highly rated nursing bras on Amazon.
 I’m surprised at the quality & comfort!
 I highly recommend them.
 They’ll work for most of nursing too.
 Except the first couple weeks… I always need about 2-4 weeks for my nursing boobs to become the size they’ll be for the duration of nursing.
 During that engorged-milk-coming-in time, I live in these sleep bras + nursing tanks because anything tighter is super uncomfortable.

 9. Nursing Tanks.
 I live in these for a long time post baby.
 I usually had 2 sizes… a larger size for the first couple months postpartum, and a smaller size for the rest of nursing.
 I just wore the Target brand ones in neutral colors in grey, black, or white.

 Layers & Accessories for Budget Capsule Maternity Outfits

-Layering is a great way to add something trendy to your basic look.
-If you purchase maternity clothes that won’t go out of style (a few tanks, tees, and a good pair of jeans), then you can layer with whatever sweaters, jackets, button-downs, shoes, and accessories you want without spending a fortune on trendy maternity looks.
+Layering is a great way to add something fun to your basic look.
+If you purchase maternity clothes that won’t go out of style (a few tanks, tees, and a good pair of jeans), then you can mix and match with whatever sweaters, jackets, button-downs, shoes, and accessories you want without spending a fortune on trendy maternity looks or expensive maternity tops.